Old Testament Survey

 In this lesson we continue our look at Daniel’s visions and God’s prophecies regarding the end of the "time of the Gentiles" and the return of Christ and the establishment of His millennial reign.
 Having studied the four beasts, the Anti-Christ, and the kingdom that will be in place when Christ returns, we now turn our attention to the timing of these events.

-Let’s begin our study this week by reading Daniel 9:1-27; then consider the following:
+Let’s begin our study by reading Daniel 9:1-27; then consider the following:

 - In verse two of Daniel Chapter 9, Daniel states that he knew that the desolation of Jerusalem would last seventy years.
 How did he know this, and what was his reference?